input-output-hk/smart-contract-docker-execution/README.md

 # Smart Contract Docker Execution

-A service that orchestrates the creation of Docker containers from x86 smart contract bytecode, and the proxying of HTTP requests to these containers.
+A Docker-based execution engine compatible with off-chain Plutus x86 bytecode.
+The engine uses containers for isolated execution and routes incoming requests via the contract's HTTP interface.

-## Usage
+## API

-This service exposes an API that provides access to the following behaviour:
+For development, Swagger documentation is available at http://localhost:9000/docs

-### loadContainer
+### loadSmartContract
-Create a Docker container running a smart contract executable.
-The executable must be a base64-encoded x86 binary that exposes the Plutus smart contract HTTP interface.
+Load a smart contract executable.
+Must be a base64-encoded x86 binary that exposes the Plutus smart contract HTTP interface.

-### unloadContainer
+### unloadSmartContract
-Kill a running Docker container, by contract address.
+Kill a running smart contract container, by contract address.

 ### execute
-Call a specified smart contract container with method and arguments.
-If the container does not exist, an error is thrown that prompts the caller to first load the container.
+Call a loaded smart contract with method and arguments.

 ## Development